Bray-Ro/COIL-Python-driver/README.md

-# COIL-Python-driver
+# COIL Python driver
-CoilPy - The python driver for COIL
+CoilPy - The python driver for COIL.

+CoilPy allows python programs to interact with the COIL framework.